Nuno-Filipe-Studios/FNF-HD-Psych-Engine-Port-Source-Code/README.md

 * Galax - For almost testing the port and being my best friend
 * FNF BR - For making an Android Port
 * DANIZIN - For making an Android Port
+* MaysLastPlay - For helping out with the Android Port
-* DMMaster 636 - For making good HD art
+* DMMaster 636 - For making good HD art and cool stuff for the port